 Yes, Apple Music has a DRM (digital rights management) component just like every other streaming service.
-This keeps you from getting a subscription, downloading a ton of music in month one, then canceling the subscription.
-Instead, if you cancel Apple Music, all that streaming music becomes inoperable.
+Most users prefer the free trial by getting a subscription, downloading a ton of music in month one, then canceling the subscription.
+However, once we cancel the Apple Music subscription, all that downloaded streaming music will become inoperable because of DRM.
 It sucks.

-If you want DRM-free versions of that music, you can always buy tracks and albums from iTunes, Google, Amazon, or any other number of retailers.
+If you want DRM-free version of that music, you can also buy tracks and albums from iTunes, Google, Amazon, or any other number of retailers.
 But it seems a little bit expensive.
-So the other better way to get DRM-free versions of Apple Music is to remove DRM from Apple Music files.
+So the other better way to get none-limited version of Apple Music is to record Apple Music files.

 Yes, of course you can.
 Apple Music lets you download music to listen to offline, which bring benefits if you are concerned about wireless connection and data overages.
-As long as your device has space to storing the downloaded music, you can save as many songs as you’d like.
-But, as the DRM protection, you don’t own those downloaded files which means that you are banned from offloading them anywhere else.
-You are not allowed to burning them onto a disk, using then in separate video projects or putting them on other devices that aren’t linked to your Apple Music account.
-It sucks.
-To free form these limitations, you can remove DRM from Apple Music files for better enjoying these music.
+As long as your device has space to store the downloaded music, you can save as many songs as you’d like.
+But, because of the encryption protection, you don’t really own those downloaded files from Apple Music, which means that you are banned from keeping them anywhere, except iTunes.
+For example, you are not allowed to burning Apple Music onto a disk, using them in separate video projects or putting them on other devices that aren’t linked to your Apple Music account.
+So in order to free from these limitations, you have to record Apple Music files for better enjoying.

 In fact, this question has been already answered in the above description.
-Apple has added DRM to your downloaded Apple Music songs.
-So if you cancel the subscription of Apple Music, all that streaming music becomes inoperable, which means you cannot listen to the Apple Music files any more after unsubscription.
-To keep your Apple Music forever on your devices even if you subscribe Apple Music, you need to remove DRM from Apple Music.
+Apple has added encrypted technology to your downloaded Apple Music songs.
+So after canceling the subscription of Apple Music, all that streaming music becomes inoperable and you cannot listen to them anymore.
+To keep your Apple Music forever on your devices even if unsubscribe, you need to record Apple Music.

-In order to keep Apple Music files accessible after canceling the subscription of Apple Music and to really own the downloaded Apple Music files, removing DRM is needed.
-Thankfully, iTunes DRM Audio Converter can perfectly remove DRM from Apple Music and convert the DRM-ed songs to plain MP3 and AAC.
+In order to keep Apple Music files accessible after canceling subscription and to really own the downloaded Apple Music files, removing encryption technology is needed.
+Thankfully, NoteBurner Apple Music Converter can perfectly record Apple Music and convert the songs to plain MP3, FLAC, WAV, AIFF, and AAC.

-Step 1: Launch iTunes DRM Audio Converter on Mac.
-And then click Add button to add any music file you want to remove DRM.
-Step 2: After adding, all your added files will be listed in the main interface.
+Step 2 After adding, all your added files will be listed in the main interface.
 Click the setting button to choose output format and output path.
-Output format as AAC, MP3, WAV are available to choose.
-Also, you are allowed to choose conversion speed.
-Generally, 20X is highly recommended.
-Step 3: Now, all you need to do is to click the "Convert" button.
-Your music files will be converted at 20X faster speed with all ID Tags and Metadata kept.
+Output format as AAC, MP3, FLAC, WAV are available to choose.
+Also, you are allowed to set output quality.

-With three simple steps, you can remove DRM from Apple Music files.
-After converting, your music files are free from any restriction.
+With three simple steps, you can easily record Apple Music files.
+After converting, your Apple Music files are free from any restriction.